 Garland’s swan song included such numbers as “I Am the Monarch of the Sea” and “It Was Never You.”
 And although it was her last movie, I Could Go on Singing was released around six years before Garland’s overdose at 47-year-old.

 Spencer Tracy was a dynamic movie star who was also known for his long relationship with Katherine Hepburn.
-Audiences loved their on-screen chemistry, despite the slight complication of Spencer being married for the entirety of the couple’s affair.
+Audiences loved their on-screen chemistry, despite the slight complication of Tracy being married for the entirety of the couple’s affair.
 The two did share a bittersweet final performance together in Tracy’s last film, Guess Who’s Coming to Dinner.

 James Dean had a career that was both extremely short and memorable.
 He starred as the rebellious hero Jim Stark in Rebel Without a Cause, and he also had memorable roles in East of Eden.
 Many people don’t realize he had also worked extensively as a television actor before he broke into feature film acting.

-James Dean’s last movie, the Western classic Giant, showcased his preternatural gifts as an actor opposite Elizabeth Taylor and Rock Hudson.
+Dean’s last movie, the Western classic Giant, showcased his preternatural gifts as an actor opposite Elizabeth Taylor and Rock Hudson.
 Late in the shoot, Dean took an ill-fated car ride and crashed.
 Production halted; his final lines eventually dubbed over in post.
 He was only 24-years-old.

-The talented, lovable comedian John Candy enjoyed a prolific career in Hollywood after starting out on the Canadaian sketch show SCTV.
+The talented, lovable comedian John Candy enjoyed a prolific career in Hollywood after starting out on the Canadian sketch show SCTV.
 He appeared in movies such as Splash, Spaceballs, Only The Lonely, and Uncle Buck.
 Canadian Bacon, directed by Michael Moore, was perhaps a fitting tribute to the comic’s humble origins up north.

 Canadian Bacon remains Moore’s sole non-documentary, with Candy co-starring alongside Alan Alda and Rhea Perlman.
 Shot in 1993 and released in 1995, Bacon was Candy’s final movie to hit theaters…however, the actor had actually passed away in 1994 during filming of Wagon’s East, which premiered later that same year.